BlueQuartzSoftware/simplnx/CODE_OF_CONDUCT.md

-# Code of Conduct for complex
+# Code of Conduct for simplnx

 ## 1. Introduction